5 reasons controllers should delve into AI

 2. Algorithms are better at predicting fraud in the long term

 To that end, the The Royal Netherlands Institute of Chartered Accountants has expanded the online Dashboard Accountancy with information about the accountant’s role in case of fraud.
 Within the union of register controllers VCR, NOCLAR is an issue.
 NOCLAR stands for “Non-compliance with Laws and Regulations”.
 But in practice, the extent of that responsibility is always debated.
-It also raises the question to what extent busy controllers are capable of detecting fraud.
+It also raises the question of to what extent busy controllers are capable of detecting fraud.
 They lack the time and often also specific expertise in this area.
 Fraud detection and forensics are separate topics, after all.

 Criminal networks make clever use of social engineering.
 They operate across boundaries, and they’re spread out.
-Although some experts content that the current machine learning systems are not yet mature enough for reliable fraud detection, algorithms are getting better and better at detecting fraudulent transactions.
+Although some experts contend that the current machine learning systems are not yet mature enough for reliable fraud detection, algorithms are getting better and better at detecting fraudulent transactions.
 Computers are smarter and faster than people, after all, or at least they’re assumed to be.
 But just like young children, the algorithms have to be raised with supervised learning.
 By now algorithms are successfully used to detect forms of welfare fraud, tax fraud, or student loan fraud.

 Computer says no

 Annual reports often contain subtle signs that something is amiss in the text.
 They might be possible red flags for fraudulent transactions.
 Computers can detect fraud signals using an algorithm and machine learning, as discovered by Marcia Fissette, who got a PhD on the topic at Twente University.
 In 89% of the cases, the computer assigned the annual report to the right category, based on the text.
-The database also contained annual reports of companies who committed frauds multiple years in a row.
+The database also contained annual reports of companies that committed fraud multiple years in a row.
 After filtering these out, the percentage still ended up at 86%.

 If you’re going to work with machine learning, it’s essential to improve data quality by doing a so-called data deep dive.
 Once the data is of a high enough quality, data scientists can develop an algorithm the financials can use to perform their control function.